-For more information on external assessment conditions, please see the regulations for the conduct of external assessments and qualification specific instructions for delivery on the policies & documents page on the NCFE website.
+For more information on external assessment conditions,-conducting external assessments and accessing audio files, please see the regulations for the conduct of external assessments and qualification specific instructions for delivery on the policies & documents page on the NCFE website.

 There is one assessment window during the year.
 Please refer to the external assessment timetable on the NCFE website for the specific date.